canjs/canjs/docs/can-guides/introduction/technical.md

  - [can-component] combines a [can-define] observable and [can-stache] template into a _Custom Element_.
- - [can-route] two-way binds a [can-define] observable with the browser's URL.
+ - [can-route] two-way binds a [can-define] observable with the browser’s URL.
- - [can-connect] adds methods to a [can-define] observable, enabling it to create, read, update, and delete data on a restful URL.
+ - [can-connect] adds methods to a [can-define] observable, enabling it to create, read, update, and delete data on a RESTful URL.

-CanJS is straightforward because it's just about building custom elements and models with just a small set of tools -  [can-define] and [can-stache].
+CanJS is straightforward because it’s just about building custom elements and models with just a small set of tools -  [can-define] and [can-stache].

 ### Independent

-CanJS's Models, Views, and ViewModels are all independent, individually useful layers.
+CanJS’s Models, Views, and ViewModels are all independent, individually useful layers.
 This independence is the source for the benefits of MVVM architecture discussed in the following sections: